 Some years ago, I wrote in Clark's Big Book of Bargains about how to eat out at restaurants the Clark Smart way.
 At the time, I discussed the Bermuda Triangle of the restaurant industry where restaurateurs make their biggest profits: Appetizers, desserts and alcohol.

 Now the Bermuda Triangle of dining is snaring diners because the price of wine is up.
-The Los Angeles Times reports wine production is at the lowest level since 1975 at the same time that consumption is up.
+Severe drought in Napa Valley and a cold spell in May have radically reduced the harvest at the same time that consumption is up.
 Hence the squeeze play leading to higher prices.

 This is a time to product substitute.
 You may need to become more selective about the wine you choose to drink and look for the deals.

 Or why not have that glass of wine at home instead of at the restaurant?
-Or why not look for discounts on sites like Restaurant.com or use a site like OpenTable.com that lets you make reservations online and earn points toward free meals?
+Or why not look for discounts on sites like Restaurant.com or use the OpenTable app that lets you make reservations online and earn points toward free meals?

 At most restaurants, the markup you pay on the main course is not nearly as large it is on the Bermuda Triangle.
 In fact, if you want to talk about profit, iced tea is just about the most profitable item on any restaurant's menu.
 It costs about two cents a glass and they can charge a couple of bucks!